 Listeriosis is the illness caused by eating food contaminated with Listeria monocytogenes.
 If 2 or more people are sickened by genetically identical strains of the bacteria, there is an outbreak.
-Below are 7 of the most recent outbreaks.
+Below are 10 of the most recent outbreaks.
 If you think you are part of an outbreak, contact our law firm using the form below.
-Attorneys Fred Pritzker, Brendan Flaherty and Ryan Osterholm are our lead lawyers for these cases.
+Food safety attorney Fred Pritzker leads a team of lawyers that help clients affected by Listeria food poisoning.

 On November 20, 2018, 165368 C. Corporation, doing business as Long Phung Food Products, issued a recall for ready-to-eat pork products due to possible Listeria contamination.

 A Listeria outbreak in Virginia (3 people sickened) and North Carolina (one person sickened) was linked to ham products made by Johnston County Hams, Inc. facility in Smithfield, North Carolina.
 The four people were sickened by the same strain of Listeria bacteria over more than a year: July of 2017 (1); June of 2018 (2); and August of 2018 (1).
 Outbreak investigation laboratory testing determined that samples of ham products collected from the Johnston County Hams facility in 2016 and in early 2018 were contaminated with the outbreak strain of Salmonella.

 On March 9, 2017, the CDC announced a Listeria monocytogenes outbreak linked to recalled Vulto Creamery raw milk cheeses had sickened six people and killed two in four states: Connecticut, Florida, New York, and Vermont.
 Testing conducted by public health officials found the outbreak strain of the pathogenic bacteria in cheese wheels taken from the Creamery.

 Packaged Lettuce Salad Processed by Dole